enzo-dante/tech_prep/README.md

 executorService.execute(consumer2);
 ```

+__FUTURE__

-THREAD POOLS + Future: a return value from an executed thread in a thread pool
+a return value from an executed thread in a thread pool

-THREADS + ANONYMOUS CLASSES/LAMBDA: when using anonymous classes, immediately executing no-name Thread class w/ Thread.subclass parameter that implements Runnable interface to .start() on its own thread in the HEAP

 ```
+// THREADS + ANONYMOUS CLASSES/LAMBDA: when using anonymous classes, immediately executing no-name Thread class w/ Thread.subclass parameter that implements Runnable interface to .start() on its own thread in the HEAP
 Future<String> future = executorService.submit(new Callable<String>() {
     @Override
     public String call() throws Exception {